Barking Riverside London

 - Lifschutz Davidson Sandilands, 2014

-One the most ambitious and important new developments in the UK and the largest brownfield development in Europe, Barking Riverside London is a brand new neighbourhood is being created alongside two kilometres of Thames river frontage at Barking Riverside, one of the most ambitious and important new developments in the UK.
+One the most ambitious and important new developments in the UK and the largest brownfield development in Europe, Barking Riverside London is a brand new neighbourhood being created alongside two kilometres of Thames river frontage in Barking.
 It is situated between the A13 and the River Thames.